hobbescodes/tangen/README.md

 When using `--watch`, tangen will:

-- Watch your config file and all GraphQL documents for changes
+- Watch your config file for changes
-- Automatically regenerate when files change
+- Watch GraphQL documents (`.graphql` files) for changes
+- Watch local OpenAPI spec files for changes
-- Cache the schema between document changes for faster rebuilds
+- Cache schemas between file changes for faster rebuilds
-- Continue watching even if generation fails (e.g., invalid GraphQL syntax)
+- Continue watching even if generation fails (e.g., invalid syntax)

 Interactive commands in watch mode:

-- Press `r` to force a full refresh (re-introspects schema)
+- Press `r` to force a full refresh (re-fetches all schemas including remote)
 - Press `q` to quit

 Example: